microsoft/onnxruntime/docs/performance/mobile-performance-tuning.md

 First, please review the introductory details in [using NNAPI and CoreML with ONNX Runtime Mobile](../tutorials/mobile/using-nnapi-coreml-with-ort-mobile.md).

 **IMPORTANT NOTE:** The examples on this page refer to the NNAPI EP for brevity.
-The information equally applies to the CoreML EP, so any reference to 'NNAPI' below can be substituted with 'CoreML'.
+The information equally applies to the CoreML EP, so any reference to 'NNAPI' below can be substituted with 'CoreML'.<br>
+Support for creating a CoreML-aware ORT format model, similar to [creating an NNAPI-aware ORT format model](#3-creating-an-nnapi-aware-ort-format-model), was added in ONNX Runtime version 1.9.

 ## Contents
 {: .no_toc}